“But I am a great eater of beef, and I believe that does harm to my wit.” — William Shakespeare, Twelfth Night

 Brush the meat with olive oil to keep it moist and to help it from sticking to the grill grates.
 Combine the salt, pepper, brown sugar, paprika and the herbs, then sprinkle generously over the rack.
 Make slits in the meat with a sharp knife and insert the garlic cloves.

-The Food Lab put together a fine bullet list of perfect temps to shoot for (these temperatures are a good 10 to 20 degrees F lower than USDA guides, which notoriously overshoot their numbers).
+The Food Lab put together a fine bullet list of perfect temps to shoot for (these temperatures are a good 10 to 20 degrees Fahrenheit lower than USDA guides, which notoriously overshoot their numbers).

-- 150 degrees F (medium-well): Pink, but verging on gray.
+- 150 degrees Fahrenheit (medium-well): Pink, but verging on gray.
 Moisture level drops precipitously, Chewy, fibrous texture.
 Fat has fully rendered, and has begun to collect outside the steak, carrying away flavor with it.

 - 3/4 cup sour cream